nawrockie/vadr-flu-paper-supplementary-material/00README.txt

 # =====================================================================
 #
 # There are six subdirectories in this directory, each contains its
 # own 00README file that explains the files in that subdirectory.
-Each
+In
+# each of the three subdirectories with names beginning with 'table'
+# there are shell scripts that can be executed to reproduce the tables
-# subdirectory is described below:
+# in the paper.
+Each subdirectory is described below:
 #
 # train-and-test-sets/:   lists of sequences in the training and testing
 #                         sequence sets